shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 Set up the locale of the domain according to the instructions in the section [Locale settings](#3-locale-settings)

 #### 2.4 Create multidomains data

+!!! note
+    When you want to set up new domain for new project you may run `php phing db-demo` instead of following steps (you should avoid doing so for running project).

 There need to be created some multidomain data for the newly added domain.
 Run the phing target
 ```sh